TL;DR

 - Authority-building founder statement

-- Navigation CTA is always visible
+- Navigation CTA stays visible

 - High-quality product images

-- Exit links only in the footer
+- Exit links kept in the footer only

-5. Genki Instruments
+5. Genki

 Why it works: